About This Course

 Skills and Careers Information

 Our graduates are employed in a variety of posts including the public and voluntary sectors and other services/advocacy groups.
 The course is ideally suited to those who have worked in this area, or who are interested in working in social policy-related areas such as youth work, community work, social activism, and trade unionism.
-The specialist pathways also suit various professionals working with children and young people, or in the areas of mental health, disability, and conflict transformation and peace building.
+The specialist pathways also suit various professionals working with children and young people, or in the areas of mental health, disability, conflict transformation, and peacebuilding.

 Applicants who do not meet the normal academic or experience requirements may also be considered under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the course commitee, at which they must satisfy the course commitee of their ability to fulfil the academic requirements of the programme.
 The review will consist of an interview by the course commitee and an evaluation of the applicant’s prior relevant experience and understanding and knowledge of social policy.
 Such applications are subject to the approval of the College of Arts, Celtic Studies and Social Sciences.

 Students who have gained an award of the Higher Diploma in Social Policy, or the CACE Higher Diploma in Facilitating Inclusion (Disability Studies), will also be considered eligible to apply to undertake the MSocSc (Social Policy).